Karlos Vémola: Personal life

-In July 2022 Vémola married his long-time girlfriend, Slovak Playboy model Lela Vémola (née Lenka Ceterová).
+In July 2022, Vémola married his long-time girlfriend, Slovak Playboy model Lela Vémola (née Lenka Ceterová).
 The couple had been dating since 2017 and got engaged in 2020.
-They have two children together - daughter Lili (*2019) and son Rocky (*2021).
-Vémola also has two children from his previous relationship - son Karlos Jr. (*2010) and stepdaughter Sky (*2007).
+They have two children together, a daughter named Lili (b.
+2019) and son Rocky (b.
+2021).
+Vémola also has two children from his previous relationship, son Karlos (b.
+2010) and stepdaughter Sky (b.
+2007).
 The family alternates between living in Prague and in London.

 Media appearances

 In 2010, he appeared as a fictionalised version of himself in the controversial movie Killer Bitch.